michwii/swagger-inputs-validator/README.md

 ###About

 Lightweight Express middleware that controls your incoming requests.
-It will reject all requests that do not respect the requirements writen in your swagger.
+It will reject all requests that do not respect the requirements written in your swagger.

 So far, the middleware is able to control the parameters present in :
 * req.query